anirudhrathinam94/stuff/volunteering/01-basics/README.md

 As a build tool, maven can generate code, compile, package and deploy on the server.
 Note that because maven does a lot of work for us, we need to follow a default project structure.
 This is different from ant where we could have any random structure because we had to write and specify everything ourselves in the build.xml script.
     - The advantage of having a std structure is because having non standard ones can be error prone.
 For example if I decide to move a dir in the workspace or rename a folder things will not compile and I need to either change the script or debug the problem by looking into the script.

+**pom.xml**

+Pom (project object model) is the default script used by maven.
+It is similar to build.xml used in Ant.
+The basic structure is as follows:

+- It has a root <project> tag.